 At the Academy of Architecture in Amsterdam, we believe in ‘learning from experiences’ and ‘applying theory into practice’.

 Our way of teaching is adapted to these elements.
 The combination of studying and concrete practise is an essential part of this pre-master.

-Apply for this pre-master by means of the online registration form.
-For the second semester of the academic year 2022 - 2023, registration is open until (inclusing) Sunday 6th November 2022.
-This is the next deadline.
+The dates of the start of the upcoming premasters are not yet known.
+It will be announced here, as you will also find the application form with the deadline for registration here soon (probably around the end of February).
 Due to visa regulations, NON-EER / EU students can only participate in the pre-master in the second semester of each academic year (from January/February to June).

 During the pre-master, you will work on the following expertises and skills: